Winter Weather Advisory issued for Aurora, Beadle, Brule, Charles Mix, Davison, Douglas, Gregory by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-29 05:00:00 MST Expires: 2022-12-29 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Clay; Lincoln; Turner; Union; Yankton WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM CST THIS EVENING * WHAT...Mixed precipitation expected.
-Total snow accumulations of 1 to 3 inches and ice accumulations of a light glaze.
-Localized higher amounts may be possible in banded snow. * WHERE...Portions of northwest and west central Iowa, northeast Nebraska and southeast South Dakota. * WHEN...From 6 AM to 6 PM CST Thursday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the morning or evening commute.
+Effective: 2022-12-29 10:20:00 CST Expires: 2022-12-29 15:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Call Nebraska 511 for the latest road information.
+Target Area: Blaine; Holt; Logan; Loup WINTER WEATHER ADVISORY IN EFFECT UNTIL 3 PM CST THIS AFTERNOON * WHAT...Snow.
+Additional snow accumulations of up to two inches. * WHERE...Holt, Blaine, Loup and Logan Counties. * WHEN...Until 3 PM CST this afternoon. * IMPACTS...Plan on slippery road conditions and lowered visibilities.
+Prepare for hazardous travel conditions.

 Comments / 0